hrnyc34-FEC-Financier/fec/README.md

 - Engineer : **Claire Sujin Kim**

-  : The functionality of the review API is outlined [here](https://gist.github.com/trentgoing/d69849d6c16b82d279ffc4ecd127f49f#file-reviews-md).
+  _The functionality of the review API is outlined [here](https://gist.github.com/trentgoing/d69849d6c16b82d279ffc4ecd127f49f#file-reviews-md)._

 ## Technologies
 For this project, I used the following languages and frameworks in our implementation: